 At this point, we began the journey of building a hybrid workplace that aligns with our company culture and allows our employees to be at their best.
 Here’s a look at the things we have learned so far.

-center on employee’s best self
+centre on employee’s best self

-As an HR leader at Randstad, I focus on creating a workplace that allows all employees to be their best selves.
+As an HR leader at Randstad, we focus on creating a workplace that allows all employees to be their best selves.
 This core principle is intertwined with our company culture and belief that if we are all at our best, this contributes to the satisfaction of clients, candidates and employees.

 Once we better understood our employees’ needs, we were in a place where we could take steps to create an environment where they could be their best selves, whether working from home or at the office.